 This course introduces students to the field of sociology through the study of energy and power in several of their conceptual forms: as social levers of oppression and inequities, as the physical capacity behind economic development and material accumulation, and as complicated and contested cultural symbols of tremendous consequence for the natural and social worlds.
-The course looks at human labor and energy as interwoven dimensions of western society and uses theories of power as lenses for understanding five case studies: The production and consumption of sugar; The contemporary cotton apparel industry; Mass incarceration in the United States; Appalachian coal and Global Climate Change.
+The course looks at human labor and energy as interwoven dimensions of Western society and uses theories of power as lenses for understanding four case studies: The production and consumption of sugar, the contemporary cotton apparel industry, mass incarceration in the United States, and Appalachian coal and global climate change.
 Students may take only one introductory-level course.
 This counts toward the foundation requirement for the major.
 Offered every year.

 This introductory course for first-year students traces the development of modern social theory from the 17th to the 20th century.
 It begins by examining the fundamental social institutions and values that characterize modern society and the Enlightenment in the works of Descartes, Locke, Dickens, Weber and J.S.
-Mill: (1) rise of modern state, political democracy and utilitarianism; (2) market economy, industrialization and economic liberalism; (3) new class system and capitalism; (4) modern personality (self) and individualism; and (5) principles of natural science, technological reason and positivism.
+Mill: rise of modern state, political democracy and utilitarianism; market economy, industrialization and economic liberalism; new class system and capitalism; modern personality (self) and individualism; and principles of natural science, technological reason and positivism.
 The course then turns to the dreams and imagination of Romanticism in the 19th and 20th centuries with its critique of modernity in the works of Marx (socialism), Freud (psychoanalysis), Camus and Schopenhauer (existentialism) and Nietzsche (nihilism).
-We will outline the development of the distinctive principles and institutions of modernity in the following works: Dickens' "Hard Times," Marx's "Economic and Philosophical Manuscripts of 1844," Weber's "The Protestant Ethic and the Spirit of Capitalism" and "Science as a Vocation," Locke's "Second Treatise of Government," Mill's "On Liberty," Descartes's "The Meditations Concerning First Philosophy," Freud's "Dora: An Analysis of a Case of Hysteria" and "Five Lectures on Psychoanalysis," Camus's "The Fall," Schopenhauer's "The World as Will and Representation," and Nietzsche's "Twilight of the Idols."
+We outline the development of the distinctive principles and institutions of modernity in the following works: Dickens' "Hard Times," Marx's "Economic and Philosophical Manuscripts of 1844," Weber's "The Protestant Ethic and the Spirit of Capitalism" and "Science as a Vocation," Locke's "Second Treatise of Government," Mill's "On Liberty," Descartes' "The Meditations Concerning First Philosophy," Freud's "Dora: An Analysis of a Case of Hysteria" and "Five Lectures on Psychoanalysis," Camus' "The Fall," Schopenhauer's "The World as Will and Representation," and Nietzsche's "Twilight of the Idols."
 Students may take only one introductory-level course.
+This course is open only to first-year students.
 This counts toward the foundation requirement for the major.
 No prerequisite.
 Offered every semester.

 This course introduces students to the field of sociology through the study of social inequalities as they are created, maintained and challenged within the institutions of our everyday lives.
-This course covers major themes in sociology by exploring how society operates within and through social institutions, how those institutions create and maintain social norms that disenfranchise some while privileging others and how individuals challenge those norms to enact change in their everyday lives, local communities and society at large.
-This course will analyze social structures and their impact on the experiences of individuals.
-We will look at the ways in which social structures construct and constrain reality for individuals and how society and social institutions shape individual values, attitudes and behaviors.
-The course will examine sociological concepts through an analysis of culture, social inequality, social institutions, social movements and social change.
-By the end of the course, you should understand common sociological concepts and perspectives and be able to consider aspects of the social world through the sociological lens.
+This course covers major themes in sociology by exploring how society operates within and through social institutions; how those institutions create and maintain social norms that disenfranchise some while privileging others; and how individuals challenge those norms to enact change in their everyday lives, local communities and society at large.
+This course analyzes social structures and their impact on the experiences of individuals.
+We look at the ways in which social structures construct and constrain reality for individuals and how society and social institutions shape individual values, attitudes and behaviors.
+The course examines sociological concepts through an analysis of culture, social inequality, social institutions, social movements and social change.
+By the end of the course, students should understand common sociological concepts and perspectives and be able to consider aspects of the social world through the sociological lens.
 Students may take only one introductory-level course.
 This counts toward the foundation course requirement for the major.
 Offered every year.

 What forces enable or constrain our successes (and failures) in life?
 Should what goes on in our intimate relationships be up for public debate?
 If presented with evidence of a serious social problem, how should we act?
 The answers to these questions are demonstrably sociological; they require a rigorous and disciplined way to discern private troubles from public issues.
 This course explores the sometimes obvious and oftentimes hidden nature of our public lives: how we learn to interact and to understand each other, how we navigate life through and with institutions, and how our very essence as human beings is affected by historical and global forces.
 Through close reading and class discussion, this course introduces the basics of modern sociology and the discipline’s general contributions to our collective knowledge of the human condition.
 Students may take only one introductory-level course.
 This counts toward the foundation course requirement for the major.
 No prerequisite.

 Is religion still important in modern society?
 Consider the following snapshots of active religious life in our contemporary world: a Zen Buddhist center in San Francisco, a Theravada Buddhist temple in Philadelphia, a Catholic church in northern China, a Confucian temple in Korea and a Tibetan Buddhist monastery in India.
-In this class we approach these fascinating developments of global religions from sociological perspectives, and learn how to understand religions in the context of culture, politics, identity formation and globalization.
+In this course, we approach these fascinating developments of global religions from sociological perspectives and learn how to understand religions in the context of culture, politics, identity formation and globalization.
 We begin with an introduction to classical theorists such as Durkheim and Weber, and move on to contemporary sociology of religion classics such as Robert Bellah's "Beyond Belief."
-Using these theoretical tools, we proceed to discussions of specific cases, such as orthodox Judaism in America; immigration and religion; the formation of a Jewish-Buddhist identity; and Islam in contemporary France.
+Using these theoretical tools, we proceed to discussions of specific cases, such as orthodox Judaism in America, immigration and religion, the formation of a Jewish-Buddhist identity, and Islam in contemporary France.
 This counts toward the culture and identity or institutions and change requirement for the major.
 Prerequisite: 100-level sociology course or permission of instructor.
 Offered every other year.

-We all come from families and the family is a familiar social institution.
+We all come from families, and the family is a familiar social institution.
 But family is constituted not just by our individual experiences but also as a product of historical, social and political conditions.
-This course will examine how these conditions have shaped family life as we know it today.
-We will look at the social construction of the family, the psychosocial interiors of families and how governmental policy has shaped and will continue to shape families in the future.
-In addition, we will discuss the increasing diversity of family structures, the institution of marriage, and the social construction of childhood and parenting as represented in empirical research and legal decisions.
-Our underlying framework for analysis will be the gendered nature of family systems.
+This course examines how these conditions have shaped family life as we know it today.
+We look at the social construction of the family, the psychosocial interiors of families and how governmental policy has shaped and will continue to shape families.
+In addition, we discuss the increasing diversity of family structures, the institution of marriage, and the social construction of childhood and parenting as represented in empirical research and legal decisions.
+Our underlying framework for analysis is the gendered nature of family systems.
 This counts toward the culture and identity or institutions and change requirement for the major.
 Prerequisite: 100-level sociology course.
 Offered every two years.

 This course provides the opportunity for students to become conversant with the wide range of experiences that may appropriately be called sexual harassment.
 The course is guided by the principle that sexual harassment is not, as many seem to think, simply a byproduct of sexual desire or misguided attraction.
-Sexual harassment is about power gaining power or retaining power in institutional settings.
-We will explore this concept both as legal construction, calling for specific determinants, and as a normative concept that arises in casual conversation and lived experience.
-This course counts toward the African Diaspora Studies and Law and Society Concentrations, and also toward the American Studies and Women’s and Gender Studies Majors.
+Sexual harassment is about gaining or retaining power in institutional settings.
+We explore this concept both as legal construction, calling for specific determinants, and as a normative concept that arises in casual conversation and lived experience.
+This course counts toward the African diaspora studies and law and society concentrations, and toward the American studies and women’s and gender studies majors.
 This counts toward the institutions and change requirement for the major.
 Prerequisite: 100-level sociology course, LGLS 110 or permission of instructor.
 Offered every two years.

 Popular conceptions of globalization often allude to the growing magnitude of global flows and the stunning rapidity with which capital, commodities, culture, information and people now cross national borders.
 From this characterization, one might conclude that national borders and indeed nation-states themselves are becoming increasingly porous and irrelevant as sources or sites of social regulation and control.
 This course examines the material reality of border regions and movement across them as a means of interrogating these assumptions and exposing how globalization rescales and reconfigures power differentials in human society but does not eliminate them.
-It scrutinizes technological, economic, political and ideological forces that facilitate border crossings for some groups of people under particular circumstances, then explores the seemingly contradictory tendency toward border fortification.
-Topics include: regional trade integration and political economy of border regions; the global sex trade and illegal trafficking of economic migrants; global civil society and sanctuary movements; paramilitary and vigilante border patrols; and the technology of surveillance.
+It scrutinizes technological, economic, political and ideological forces that facilitate border crossings for some groups of people under particular circumstances and then explores the seemingly contradictory tendency toward border fortification.
+Topics include regional trade integration and political economy of border regions, the global sex trade and illegal trafficking of economic migrants, global civil society and sanctuary movements, paramilitary and vigilante border patrols, and the technology of surveillance.
 This course includes a required off-campus experiential component at the U.S.-Mexico border that takes place during the first week of spring break.
 This counts toward the institutions and change requirement for the major.
 Prerequisite: 100-level sociology course or permission of instructor.
 Offered every other year.